Vukovlevi/battleship/protocol.md

     - (0-3): the remaining enemy ships

     - hit info: how many hit was remaining until all of your opponent's ships sink

+    - optional spots: only the loser gets them, they contain the remaining spots of the enemy ships

 ### Mismatch type*:
     1 byte: type